Campo Grande (film)

 Campo Grande is a 2015 Brazilian-French drama film directed by Sandra Kogut.
-The film received a production funding award in 2013 from Agência Nacional do Cinema and enterered production.
+The film received a production funding award in 2013 from Agência Nacional do Cinema and entered production.
 The film had its world premiere screening in the Contemporary World Cinema section of the 2015 Toronto International Film Festival.

 Production

 Sandra Kogut wrote her original script for Campo Grande while spending a year in Berlin.
 The concept was developed from a scene from the director's first film.
 In 2013, Campo Grande became the only Brazilian project selected for co-production at the Co-Production Market Berlinale event held in São Paulo.